vbortnyk/conduit-deployment/README.md

 ## First Deployment
 First full-system build and deployment

-  - Make sure the workflow file is on the default branch:
+  - Make sure the workflow file is on the default branch.
+In your GitHub repository:
     - navigate to: Settings -> Default branch -> set the current branch as Default
   - Navigate to Actions tab
   - In the left sidebar under "All workflows" select `Deploy`